microsoft/code-with-engineering-playbook/observability/readme.md

 Read more [here](pitfalls.md) to understand what to watch out for while designing and building an observable system.

 ## Recommended Tools and Approaches

+### Metrics vs Logs

+Metrics and log data serve complimentary but different purposes when monitoring production systems.
+[Read more](log-vs-metric.md) about this in a breakdown of the two data types.

 ### Tools